AckerlyXu/heima/articles/app-service-web/web-sites-php-mysql-deploy-use-ftp.md

     ![Create New Azure Web Site][new-website]
 3. In the search type **Web app** and click on **Web app**.
 4. Click **Create**.
 Enter a unique app service name, a valid name for the resource group and a new service plan.
-6. Login to the [Azure Classic Management Portal](https://manage.windowsazure.cn), create a MYSQL, and in the Dashboard of the MYSQL, get connection string for your web app.
+5. Create a MYSQL, and in the Dashboard of the MYSQL, get connection string for your web app.
-1. In [Azure Classic Management Portal](https://manage.windowsazure.cn/), find you app, and click **Dashboard** > **Reset your deployment credentials** under "quick glance" to setup deployment credentials for you app.
+6. When the web app has been created, you will see the new app service blade.
+7. Click on **Settings** > **Deployment credentials**.

+    ![Set deployment credentials][set-deployment-credentials]
 8. To enable FTP publishing, you must provide a user name and password.
 Save the credentials and make a note of the user name and password you create.

     ![Create publishing credentials][portal-ftp-username-password]